hectorip/auth0-auth/README.md

 # \<auth0-auth\>

-Implements authentication provided by auth0
+Implements authentication as provided by [Auth0](https://auth0.com/)

 ## Install the Polymer-CLI